langdon/summit-2015-lab-15812/labs/chapter1.md

 ```
 docker inspect --format '{{ .NetworkSettings.IPAddress }}' apache
-172.17.0.6
 ```

+Why don't we get an IP address?
+The reason is, because we used the --net=host option.
+The container is sharing an interface with the host.

 We can apply the same filter to any value in the json output.
 Try a few different ones.

 * Now lets look inside the container and see what that environment looks like.
 We first need to get the PID of the container so we can attach to the PID namespace with nsenter.
-After we have the PID, go ahead and enter the namespaces of the container.
+After we have the PID, go ahead and enter the namespaces of the container substituting the PID on your container for the one listed below.
 Take a look at the man page to understand all the flags we are passing to nsenter.

 ```
 docker inspect --format '{{ .State.Pid }}' apache